hannah-jj/self_profile_web/_posts/2017-02-21-first_gem_and_k_i_s_s.markdown

 ## **Building a CLI Data Gem in 5 Steps**

-1: Decide on a website to scrape information from:  travel the world is on my will-do-list, so I found a website that has basic information on each country conveniently located in one place - [http://www.worldbank.org/en/country]
+1: Decide on a website to scrape information from:  travel the world is on my will-do-list, so I found a website that has basic information on each country conveniently located in one place - [worldbank](http://www.worldbank.org/en/country)

 2: Download the files needed to build a gem by typing "bundle gem name_of_gem" in your terminal.
-Detailed instructions on how to use bundle to build a gem is located here - [https://bundler.io/v1.13/guides/creating_gem].
+Detailed instructions on how to use bundle to build a gem is located here - [bundler - creating_gem](https://bundler.io/v1.13/guides/creating_gem).

 3: Code away!!!